BrianSturgis/JanWeek5project/README.md

 Expect:().toEqual();

-// should check whether age is over under 73
+// should check whether age is over under 73  (branch or switch)
 Test: "should determine whether inputtedAge is under 73"
 code: ageCheck();
 Expect:().toEqual();